John Singleton Copley: Decline

 In his last fifteen years, though painting persistently, Copley experienced much depression and disappointment.
 The Napoleonic Wars brought hard times.
 The household at 25 George St. was expensive to maintain.
 The education of a talented son was costly.
 It grieved the father that after the young barrister began to earn his way it became necessary to accept his help in supporting the home.
 Lord Campbell quotes the jurist as saying that "his father, having lived rather expensively, accumulated little for him."
 Mrs. Amory makes out a case for Mrs. Copley's admirable management, but it appears that a standard of living difficult to maintain in the changed circumstances made much borrowing inevitable.
 Copley was chagrined by the failure of his Equestrian Portrait of the Prince Regent to "bring a financial return."
 Cunningham says, "No customer made his appearance for Charles and the impeached members."
 Other canvases involving years of labor were unsold.
 Troubles with engravers were many, whether the fault was theirs or the painter's.
 Copley's letters to his son-in-law in Boston usually concerned loans made to him and frequently extended.

 The aging artist's physical and mental health produced anxiety.
 In 1810 he had a bad fall which kept him from painting for a month.
 He incessantly bewailed the loss of his Boston property.
 Mrs. Copley wrote on December 11, 1810: "Your father has been led to feel this affair [his unsuccessful litigation to recover the "farm"] more sensibly from the present state of things in this country where every difficulty of living is increasing and the advantages arising from his profession are decreasing".
 In October 1811, Copley wrote to Greene in distress, craving an additional loan of £600.
 And on March 4, 1812, he wrote: "I am still pursuing my profession in the hope that, at a future time, a proper amount will be realized from my works, either to myself or family, but at this moment all pursuits which are not among the essentials of life are at a stand".
 In August 1813, Mrs. Copley wrote that, although her husband was still painting, "he cannot apply himself as closely as he used to do."
 She reported in April 1814: "Your father enjoys his health but grows rather feeble, dislikes more and more to walk; but it is still pleasant for him to go on with his painting."
+Amongst his last completed works were The Battle of the Pyrenees, depicting the Duke of Wellington during a notable British victory during the Peninsular War and The Siege of Dunkirk.